Kindergarten: China

-In some places, children at 5–6 years may in addition or instead attend reception or preparatory classes (学前班 (xué qián bān)) focusing on preparing children for formal schooling.
+In some places, children at five to six years may in addition or instead attend reception or preparatory classes (学前班 (xué qián bān)) focusing on preparing children for formal schooling.

-State (public) kindergartens only accept children older than 3 years, while private ones do not have such limitations.
+State (public) kindergartens only accept children older than three years, while private ones do not have such limitations.

 Denmark

 Kindergarten (børnehave) is a day care service offered to children from age three until the child starts attending school.
 Kindergarten classes (grade 0) were made mandatory in 2009 and are offered by primary schools before a child enters first grade.

 Two-thirds of established day care institutions in Denmark are municipal day care centres while the other third are privately owned and are run by associations of parents or businesses in agreement with local authorities.
 In terms of both finances and subject matter, municipal and private institutions function according to the same principles.

 Denmark is credited with pioneering (although not inventing) forest kindergartens, in which children spend most of every day outside in a natural environment.